WORLD WARS I & II: DIGITAL HISTORY

 - Maja Lynn, “Mapping the Herero and Nama Genocide, 1904-1907,” ARCGIS Storymaps (Read all content on this website) https://storymaps.arcgis.com/stories/94376513466f416f9ea86f4c4e51122b

---- In addition to our textbook, use these optional resources to follow along on our study of WWI.
-The 1914-1918 Online Timeline has links at each event on their timeline which take you to detailed articles written by leading scholars:
+-- FYI, In addition to our textbook, use this optional resource to follow along on our study of WWI.
+The 1914-1918 Online Timeline has links at each event on their timeline which take you to detailed secondary source articles written by leading scholars:

 - Morrow, The Great War: An Imperial History, Chapter 2 “1914: The ‘Big Show” Opens’” (pages 37-72) online at UW Library